About the Species

 Lifespan & Reproduction

-Today, whaling countries such as Greenland, Japan, and Norway still take minke whales for food and for scientific research.
+Today, whaling countries such as Greenland, Japan, and Norway still take common minke whales for food and for scientific research.

 Entanglement in Fishing Gear